R1DDL30510/ShS/docs/operations/gpu-policy.md

 ## Future Enhancements
 - Implement automated enforcement based on the recorded thresholds.
 - Surface telemetry and alerting (metrics/events) once scheduling logic is in place.

+> ⚠️ **Revision Flag:** Refresh this policy once scheduling automation or telemetry features are delivered.